Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/_index.en.md

 weight : 120
 ---

 With our Control Plane created and Data Plane layer deployed it's time to create an API and expose an application.
-In this module, we will
+In this module, we will:

 * Deploy an application to get protected by the Data Plane
 * Use **decK** to define a Kong Service based on an endpoint provided by the application and a Kong Route on top of the Kong Service to expose the application.